 These tasks helped create an understanding of the project site's opportunities and constraints and to progress towards a preferred design for Tualatin's Veterans Plaza.
-The community was extensively engaged through various means and methods, which allowed many the opportunity to provide input on how the projects core themes and objectives could be physically manifested on site.
-All project data and public input collected was combined into a detailed report with a preferred design and shared with the community.
+The community was extensively engaged through various means and methods, which allowed opportunities to provide input on how the projects core themes and objectives could be physically manifested on site.
+All project data and public input was combined into a detailed report with a preferred design and shared with the community.